 Spending all your wedding money very quickly

 Bali can be very cheap.
 There is so much temptation every where and vendors are at you the whole time to buy something.
+Not to mention all those fabulous cafes and restaurants to try out.
 What happens is because it’s cheap you end up spending more…watch out for this trap.

 Not choosing the right villa